 - On divorce, all assets are placed into a notional "matrimonial pot" for division.
-This means that any asset (regardless of strict legal ownership and/or financial contributions) could be subject to a Court order requiring it to be transferred to the other spouse or divided between you as the court thinks is appropriate and/or fair.
-Provided that it is entered into correctly, a nuptial agreement can be an effective way of protecting assets on divorce or dissolution. - Nuptial agreements can save expense and reduce the acrimony between separating couples if the terms are fair. - As such, it may be possible to limit the Court's involvement to approving the agreed financial arrangements, as opposed to requiring it to decide on those arrangements itself.
+This means that any asset (regardless of strict legal ownership and/or financial contributions) could be subject to a Court order requiring it to be transferred to the other spouse or divided between you as the Court thinks is appropriate and/or fair.
+Provided that it is entered into correctly, a nuptial agreement can be an effective way of protecting assets on divorce or dissolution. - Agreeing how your assets should be divided if you were to divorce before you marry can be easier than negotiating this once relations have turned sour.
+A nuptial agreement can provide certainty as to what the outcome should be, rather than having to start from scratch when your relationship is at its worst - Nuptial agreements can also save expense and reduce the acrimony between separating couples if the terms are fair. - As such, it may be possible to limit the Court's involvement to approving the agreed financial arrangements, as opposed to requiring it to decide on those arrangements itself.